Melon (chemistry)

+A study in 2001 determined the formula C60N91H33 for melon.
+Comprising ten imino-heptazine units forming a linear chain connected by amino-bridges as H(\sC6N8H2)\sNH\s)10(NH2).
+Further research has proposed different structures.

-Melon is the oldest known compound with the heptazine C_{6}N_{7} core, having been described in the early 19th century.
-It has been little studied until recently, when it has been recognized as a notable photocatalyst and as a possible precursor to carbon nitride.
+Melon is the oldest known compound with a heptazine C6N7 core - having been described in the early 19th century - but was little-studied until recently.
+It has since been recognized as a photocatalyst and possible precursor to carbon nitride.

 History

-In 1834 Liebig described the compounds that he named melamine, melam, and melon.
+Liebig first described the compounds melamine, melam, and melon in 1834.

-The compound received little attention for a long time, due to its insolubility.
-In 1937 Linus Pauling showed by x-ray crystallography that the structure of melon and related compounds contained fused triazine rings.
+Melon received little attention for almost a century due to its inherent insolubility.
+In 1937, Linus Pauling characterised the structure of melon via X-ray crystallography, along with related compounds containing fused s-triazine rings.

-Structure of melon proposed by C. E. Redemann (1939).
+Structure of melon proposed by C. E. Redemann and H. J. Lucas (1940).

-In 1939, C. E. Redemamm and other proposed a structure consisting of 2-amino-heptazine units connected by amine bridges through carbons 5 and 8.
-The structure was revised in 2001 by T. Komatsu, who proposed a tautomeric structure.
+In 1940, C. E. Redemann and Howard J. Lucas proposed a structure consisting multiple 2-amino-heptazine units connected between carbons C5 and C8 by amine bridges.
+This structure was revised in 2001 by T. Komatsu, who proposed an isomeric structure.

 Preparation

-The compound can be extracted from the solid residue of the thermal decomposition of ammonium thiocyanate NH_{4}SCN at 400 °C. (The thermal decomposition of solid melem, on the other hand, yields a graphite-like C-N material.)
+Melon can be extracted from solid residue produced by thermal decomposition of ammonium thiocyanate (NH4SCN) at 400 °C. Alternatively, thermal decomposition of solid melem yields graphitic carbon nitride.

 Structure and properties

 Structure of melon according to T. Komatsu (2001), showing two units.

-According to Komatsu, a characterized form of melon consists of oligomers that can be described as condensations of 10 units of melem tautomer with loss of ammonia NH_{3}.
-In this structure 2-imino-heptazine units are connected by amino bridges, from carbon 8 of one unit to nitrogen 4 of the next unit.
-X-ray diffraction data and other evidence indicate that the oligomer is planar, and the triangular heptazine cores have alternating orientations.
+Komatsu characterized a form of melon which comprises an oligomer of 10 units, formed by condensation of a melem tautomer via loss of an ammonia (NH3) group.
+The resulting structure consists of 2-imino-heptazine units connected between a carbon (C8) on one unit to a nitrogen (N4) on the next via amino bridges.
+X-ray diffraction data, and other evidence, indicate the oligomer is planar, and the triangular heptazine cores have alternating orientations.

-The crystal structure of melon is orthorhombic, with estimated lattice constants a = 739.6 pm, b = 2092.4 pm and c= 1295.4 pm.
+The crystal structure of melon is orthorhombic, with estimated lattice constants a = 739.6 pm, b = 2092.4 pm and c = 1295.4 pm.

 Polymerization and decomposition

-Heated to 700 °C, melon converts to a polymer of high molecular weight, consisting of longer chains with the same motif.
+Heated to 700 °C, melon converts to a polymer of high molecular weight and longer chains with the same motif.

 Chlorination

-Melon can be converted to 2,5,8-trichloroheptazine, a useful reagent for synthesis or heptazine derivatives.
+Melon can be converted to 2,5,8-trichloroheptazine, a useful reagent for synthesis of heptazine derivatives.

 Applications

 Photocatalysis

-In 2009, Xinchen Wang and others observed that melon acts as a catalyst for the splitting of water into hydrogen and oxygen, or converting CO_{2} back into fuel, using energy from sunlight.
-It was the first metal-free photocatalyst, and it was seen to enjoy a number of advantages over previous compounds, including low cost of material, simple synthesis, negligible toxicity, exceptional chemical and thermal stability.
-The downside is its modest efficiency, which however seems amenable to improvement by doping or nanostructuring.
+In 2009, Xinchen Wang et al. observed that melon could act as a catalyst for water splitting - to its respective hydrogen (H) and oxygen (O) ions - and, in the presence of uv light (sunlight), photocatalytic conversion of CO2 back to fuel.
+The latter reaction led to melon being circumscribed as the first metal-free photocatalyst providing several advantages compared previous catalytic compounds - namely, low material cost, simple synthesis, negligible toxicity, and very high chemical and thermal stability.
+Although melon is only modestly efficient at converting CO2, the reaction speed can be improved by doping or nanostructuring.